Down Syndrome Victoria Advisory Network

 Katherine Mansour

-Kath is passionate about studying and is learning new skills every day.
+Kath is the Down Syndrome Victoria Advisory Network Chair and is passionate about studying and learning new skills every day.
+She works as a receptionist at a disability support provider.

 DSV Advisory Network Deputy Chair